 How does Italy compare to Portugal for premium production?

 Italy leads on fiber quality, tailoring depth, and luxury finishing.
 Portugal leads on cost, speed, and mid-premium knitwear and jersey.
 For cashmere, structured tailoring, or leather, Italy wins.
 For cotton programs, sweatshirts, and contemporary knit, Portugal is often the smarter call.
-Portuguese FOB runs 35 to 50 percent below Italy on equivalent specs (Just Style Cost Index, 2024).
+Portuguese FOB runs 35 to 50 percent below Italy on equivalent specs (OneAim sourcing data, 2024).
 Many brands split production across both.

 What languages do Italian factories work in?

-Roughly 55 percent of vetted premium factories have English-speaking sales and account managers, concentrated in Biella, Milan, and Prato (Confindustria Moda, 2024).
-Smaller workshops in Naples and Marche often operate primarily in Italian.
-A sourcing partner or Italian-speaking project manager closes the communication gap, especially for tech pack reviews.
+In OneAim's documented network, roughly half of premium factories have English-speaking sales and account managers, concentrated in Biella, Milan, and Prato (OneAim Apparel internal data, 2024-2026).
+Smaller factories in Naples and Marche often operate primarily in Italian.
+A production partner or Italian-speaking project manager closes the communication gap, especially for tech pack reviews.

 When should I place orders for Fall-Winter 2026?